Home

 - Class 2 moped.

 When deemed necessary some occupational groups have the right to drive at higher speeds than the maximum permitted and infringe certain traffic rules (for example, drive through red lights).
+This applies even when blue lights and sirens are not used.

 The following occupational groups have this right: